rur/treetop/README.markdown

 HTML applications typically share a lot of common structure between endpoints.
 Composable templates are supported in Go<sup>1</sup> to reduce HTML boilerplate.
-Treetop combines a function with each template to make nesting easier to manage, reducing boilerplate in request handlers.
+Treetop combines a function with each template to make nesting easier to manage.

 _Example of a basic hierarchy_